just-another-archive/vue-active-element/README.md

 From here, you can load a plugin version, or use the directive independently.

 - Plugin:
     ```
-    import ActiveElement from 'vue-fragments'
+    import ActiveElement from 'vue-active-element'
     Vue.use(ActiveElement.Plugin)

     …